Sainz Wins Australian GP In Ferrari 1-2 As Verstappen Fails To Finish - UrduPoint

 Verstappen made a clean start and pulled clear of Sainz when the lights went out, with Norris holding onto third as they jostled for position.

-With the stops done, Sainz had a 2.6sec lead from Leclerc at the halfway mark, closely followed by Piastri and Norris.
+Sainz put on fresh rubber on lap 17 and had a 2.6sec lead from Leclerc at the halfway mark, closely followed by Piastri and Norris.

 With no Verstappen to contend with, the Spaniard gradually built the gap as Norris passed Piastri to move into third.

-Leclerc pitted again as his tyres began failing and he came back out in fifth on hards, but with fresh rubber quickly surged back to second.
+Leclerc pitted again and he came back out in fifth on hards, but quickly surged back to second.

-Sainz also pitted again and retained a narrow lead to cruise home in front of 130,000 fans.
+Sainz also pitted for a second time and retained his narrow lead to cruise home in front of 130,000 fans.

 Recent Stories